2025 Preakness Stakes betting guide and tips

 The rich history of US horse racing and the ancient roots of the sport have made it a beloved pastime.
 These days, horse racing is a cultural event and entertaining, too.
 Tracks exist in almost every state.
 Naturally, where there is a spirit of competition and horses running, you’ll find a way to bet on the outcome.

-Betting at the Teller
+Betting at the teller

 The most traditional method of betting on a horse race is at the racetrack itself.
 When you step up to the counter at Pimlico Race Course for the Preakness Stakes, you are following a tradition set way back in 1873.